Connect with us

 7. Copper Peptides & Antioxidants, Direct Acids & Peptides

 By Prudvi: Our rule against combining strong antioxidants only applies to our copper peptide products.
-We would not recommend combining direct acids with peptides due to the susceptibility of peptides to hydrolysis (which breaks the bonds between peptides, reducing their efficacy and making them into individual amino acids).
-At low pH, the peptides undergo processes such as deamidation (the removal of an amide group) and oxidation, which compromise the activity of the peptides.
+We would not recommend combining direct acids with peptides due to their susceptibility to hydrolysis (which breaks the bonds between peptides, reducing their efficacy and making them into individual amino acids).
+At low pH, the peptides undergo processes such as deamidation (the removal of an amide group) and oxidation, which compromise their activity.

-By Prudvi: Having said that, if you have previously combined peptides with acids and have not experienced any negative side effects or discolouration, you may continue to combine the two products as so that the combination does not pose any potential harm.
+By Prudvi: If you have previously combined peptides with acids and have not experienced any negative side effects or discolouration, you may continue to combine the two products so that the combination does not pose any potential harm.
 Our recommendations are meant to serve as a preventative measure to avoid incompatibility between those combinations because skin tolerance is subjective.
-Hope this helps!
+I hope this helps!

 The Ordinary Products You Can & Cannot Mix